Do Go On - 314 - The Oak Island Mystery

 Yes.

-Then you make your two mil.
+Then you make your two-mill.

-Yeah, you start a kiosk on the side selling Spanish donuts or something.
+Yeah, you start a kiosk on the side selling Spanish donuts or something?

 Yum.

-Maybe at a Popsicle stand.
+Maybe at a popsicle stand.

 Yeah, perfect for hot days.